 Self-perceived health is the way you experience your current mental and physical state.
 It’s a central concern in hypochondria, but it doesn’t have to take an abnormal turn in order to become harmful.
 When you’re feeling blue and under the weather, your self-perceived mental health puts you at risk of developing poor physical health.

-In those situations, you may lack motivation to stay physically fit.
+In those situations, you may lack the motivation to stay physically fit.
 Your sleeping and eating habits are suddenly less important, while smoking, drinking and sedentary lifestyle take precedence.
 Emotional issues decrease energy levels, impact cognitive function and spur negative social behavior, all of which contributes to worse physical outcomes.

 Insomnia and change in appetite are just some of the consequences of a weakened mind.
-Whether you’re sad, fatigued or annoyed, you can also experience physical symptoms like upset stomach, palpitations, light-headedness, headaches, extreme tiredness, chest pain and back pain.
+Whether you’re sad, fatigued or annoyed, you can also experience physical symptoms like upset stomach, palpitations, light-headedness, headaches, extreme tiredness, chest pain, and back pain.

 When Your Body Fails You

 It’s not only that mind affects the body.
 In one way or other, physical health problems aggravate mental health issues as well.
 If an unexpected flue attacks your immune system just in time for the life-changing meeting, you’ll surely be frustrated about your body failing you in the most decisive moment of all.

 That’s exactly how people who live with chronic physical conditions feel all the time.
 In fact, this type of illness is the area in which the relationship between mental and physical health is most evident.
 Those inflicted by it experience prolonged emotional stress that frequently causes depression.

 While physical disability and recurring pain naturally cause emotional distress and isolate people from social interactions, thus indirectly affecting the mind, some chronic physical conditions impact brain functions undeviatingly.
 This happens when high blood sugar levels, caused by a disease, disrupt the circulation of blood.